How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Bike simulators, also called smart bikes, can completely replace your bike with a trainer.
 These sophisticated devices are equipped with everything you need for indoor training.

 They provide excellent riding characteristics and efficient power transfer.
-It is possible to train sprints, for example, thanks to their excellent stability.
+For example, it is possible to train sprints thanks to their excellent stability.
 Of course, you can adjust the bike fit to your needs.

 One of their biggest disadvantages is the high price, making them more of a product for passionate riders.
 They also require a dedicated training area or space.